bluefireteam/audioplayers/README.md

 ## :warning: iOS & macOS App Transport Security

 By default iOS and macOS forbid loading from non-https url.
-To cancel this restriction on iOS you must edit your `.plist` and add:
+To cancel this restriction on iOS or macOS you must edit your `.plist` and add:

 ```xml
 <key>NSAppTransportSecurity</key>